libofang/DV-ngram/README.md

 # Learning Document Embedding by Predicting N-grams for Sentiment Classification of Long Movie Reviews

-This code reproduces the results of the iclr 2016 workshop paper:
+This code reproduces the DV-gram model's results of our iclr 2016 workshop paper:

 [Bofang Li, Tao Liu, Xiaoyong Du, Deyuan Zhang and Zhe Zhao - **Learning Document Embedding by Predicting N-grams for Sentiment Classification of Long Movie Reviews**] (http://arxiv.org/abs/1512.08183)